ivanDonadello/semantic-PASCAL-Part/README.md

 leg” of the same leg have been merged in a seg- ment labelled with “leg”.

+## The PASCAL-Part Ontology

-## Structure of the semanticPascalPartDataset foldr
+## Structure of the semantic PASCAL-Part Dataset folder
-Download from here and unzip the semantic PASCAL-Part Dataset.
+Download the data here and unzip the semantic PASCAL-Part Dataset:

 - `semanticPascalPart`: it contains the refined images and annotations (e.g., small specific parts are merged into bigger parts) of the PASCAL-Part dataset in Pascal-voc style.
     - `Annotations_set`: the test set annotations in `.xml` format.
 For further information See pascalvoc format at devkit http://host.robots.ox.ac.uk/pascal/VOC/index.html.
     - `Annotations_trainval`: the train and validation set annotations in `.xml` format.
 For further information See pascalvoc format at devkit http://host.robots.ox.ac.uk/pascal/VOC/index.html.
     - `JPEGImages_test`: the test set images in `.jpg` format.
     - `JPEGImages_trainval`: the train and validation set images in `.jpg` format.
-    - `test.txt`:
+    - `test.txt`: the image filenames in the test set.
-    - `trainval.txt`:
+    - `trainval.txt`: the image filenames in the train and validation set.

+## Provided code
+We provide the code for parsing the dataset.
+The ontologies can be browsed with many Semantic Web tools such as:
+- Protege: a graphical tool for ongology modelling;
+- OWLAPI: Java API for OWL;
+- rdflib: Python API for rdf
+- rdf store: